LiveHelperChat/doc/docs/invisible-mode.md

 For operators I suggest do not allow to have possibility to change their visibility status, because most of the time it just confuses them.
 :::

-They should not have this function
+They should **not** have this function

 > 'lhuser','changevisibility'

+Required permission to change online/offline status

+> 'lhuser','changeonlinestatus'